 The words are marked up in HTML and styled with CSS.
 There's a smidgen of JavaScript and a webfont, too.

-The web page was uploaded via FTP to a web server based in Lancashire, England.
+The web page was uploaded via FTP to a web server hosted in Lancashire, England.

 You’re reading it wherever you are.